Dairy Free Chocolate Cake

 This is the BEST dairy free chocolate cake ever!
 It’s moist, fluffy, with rich chocolate flavor and a fudgy chocolate buttercream.
 It’s the perfect dairy free cake recipe that will keep you coming back for more!

+I love this recipe so much that I used it as my own wedding cake!
 Seriously, this is the only chocolate cake recipe you’ll need.
-It’s a perfect go-to dairy free cake recipe for weddings, birthdays, holidays, or any other occasion!
+It’s a perfect go-to recipe for weddings, birthdays, holidays, or any other occasion!

 Featured Reader Review